pybuilder/pybuilder.github.io/documentation/manual.md

 *PyBuilder* executes build logic that is organized into tasks and actions.

 Tasks are the main building blocks of the build logic.
 A task is an enclosed piece of build logic to be executed as a single unit.
-Each task can name a set of other tasks that this task depends on. *PyBuilder* ensures, that a task gets executed only after all of its dependencies have been executed.
+Each task can name a set of other tasks that it depends on. *PyBuilder* ensures that a task gets executed only after all of its dependencies have been executed.

 Tasks are plain Python functions.
 A decorator is used to label a function as a task.
 Thus, you can structure your